What do we call her, the wife of Prince William?

-The official title of the former Catherine Middleton is Her Royal Highness The Duchess of Cambridge, according to the statement issued by Queen Elizabeth's press secretary today.
+The official title of the former Catherine Middleton is Her Royal Highness The Duchess of Cambridge, according to the statement issued by Queen Elizabeth's press secretary in April of 2011.
 The Queen made William "Duke of Cambridge, Earl of Strathearn and Baron Carrickfergus," combining English, Scottish and Northern Irish titles.
 With those titles, William is more formally known, according to protocol, as His Royal Highness Prince William, Duke of Cambridge -- the dukedom being the highest rank of the three new titles.
 So, on marriage, Catherine Middleton became the Duchess of Cambridge.

 Calling a woman "Princess So-and-So" is reserved for royal-born women.